Net (textile): Hand-made netting

 Hand-made or machine-made net is used as the foundation fabric for many kinds of needlework, including Filet lace and tambour lace.
 Netting can be used for many things.
 This includes adding fullness to a dress, most commonly wedding and prom dresses.
 It is also used for many costumes, including fairy outfits.
 Netting can also be used to make tutus for dancing costumes.
 Netting can also be referred to when considering the handmade craft.
 Using either the lace-maker or the net-maker method to tie the netting knot, several types of netting can be created.
 Diamond mesh netting goes back and forth, in rows.
 This technique is used for bags, hammocks, headbands and scarves.
 Another type is square mesh netting which also goes back and forth in rows but is worked in the diagonal.
 This type of net is used for trawling.
 The first row starts at one corner and the last row finishes the corner diagonal to the first corner.
 This is often used as a foundation for lacis or net embroidery.
 Spiral netting is a type of netting that goes around and around in a similar manner to knitting or crochet.
 There is no beginning or ending to specific rounds, as the pattern is continuous.

 Knotless netting

 Different weaving patterns can be used for different kinds of netting.
-Depending on the use of the textile, size of the holes in the net will vary.
+Depending on the use of the textile, the size of the holes in the net will vary.
 Weaving patterns, opposed to knitting patterns, are more often used for knotless netting.
 Jason Mills states that, as there are no knots used to produce this kind of netting, it is usually less sturdy and movable.
 Each strand, when used for a knotless netting weave, can sometimes be coated before being woven to ensure more durability.
 If a weave is coated after being woven it can show to be more durable when exposed to heat or pressure- depending on the type of coat.